LYNN SMALL

 Sunset on the Marsh 1989-1994

-Lynn Small is an art honors graduate of The High School of Music and Art, NYC - the first school in the nation [1936] to provide a free, publicly funded program for students gifted in the arts.
+Lynn Small is an art honors graduate of The High School of Music and Art, NYC [now known as the LaGuardia High School of Music & Art and Performing Arts—the first school in the nation [1936] to provide a free, publicly-funded program for students gifted in the arts.
 It has been replicated in most major cities and has earned an international reputation for excellence.
-As a Dean's List student at New York University, majoring in painting with a minor in film theory, she studied with such renowned painters of the second generation Abstract Expressionist school as Milton Resnick, Esteban Vicente, Hale Woodruff, John Opper, and Robert Kaupelis, as well as the legendary art historian, Irving Sandler and film critic and theorist, Andrew Sarris and John Gassner respectively.
+As a Dean's List student at New York University, majoring in painting with a minor in film theory, she studied with such renowned painters of the second-generation Abstract Expressionist school as Milton Resnick, Esteban Vicente, Hale Woodruff, John Opper, and Robert Kaupelis as well as the legendary art historian, Irving Sandler and film critic and theorist, Andrew Sarris and John Gassner respectively.

-In the early 1970s, while living and working in Spain, Lynn began work on the Earth Stains Series and had a solo exhibition at the USIA Cultural Center in Madrid.
-This has been an ongoing body of work that has evolved into many sub-series and the collaborative Earth Series, as well as the multimedia installation projects - Earth Elegies.
+In the early 1970s, while living and working in Spain, Lynn began work on the Earth Stains Series and had a solo exhibition at the United States Embassy, USIA Cultural Center in Madrid.
+This has been an ongoing body of work that has evolved into many sub-series and the collaborative Earth Series as well as the multimedia installation projects—Earth Elegies.
 In the mid 1970s, she began a series of anthropological, God-like imagery while her artist husband, Dennis Paul and she lived in Cuernavaca, Mexico.
-This major body of work would later inspire the current Southwest Spirit Guides Series.
+Some twenty years later, this major body of work would inspire the current Southwest Spirit Guides Series.

-Shortly thereafter, she received the prestigious Yaddo Residency Fellowship in painting where a collaboration began with her husband, Dennis Paul of layering the photographic and painterly into a seamless fusion of nude, landscape and Kabbalah imagery that now includes the digital realm of photography, video and SoundScapes that accompany their multimedia, site-specific installations in collaborations with other visual and performing artists, musicians, and writers.
+Shortly thereafter, she received the prestigious Yaddo Residency Fellowship in painting where a collaboration began with her husband, Dennis Paul of layering the photographic and painterly into a seamless fusion of nude, landscape and Kabbalah imagery that now includes the digital realm of photography, video and SoundScapes that accompany their multimedia, immersive site-specific installations in collaboration with other visual and performing artists, musicians and writers.
+CoLabART, the third artist, reflects the changes in the making of marks and the creation of 21st-century art practices.

-The Earth Stains paintings and works on paper have evolved into the series - Golden Light and Shimmering Light - part of the individual and collaborative California Coastal UpLift project and in the fall of 2003 while again the receipient of a Yaddo Residency Fellowship, the series Autumn Light began.
-Also in 2003, the artist was a finalist for the Gottlieb Foundation Grant.
+The Earth Stains paintings and works on paper have evolved into the series—Golden Light and Shimmering Light—part of the individual and collaborative California Coastal UpLift project and in the fall of 2003 while again the receipient of a Yaddo Residency Fellowship, the series Autumn Light began.
+The artist has been a finalist for the prestigious Gottlieb Foundation Grant in 2004, 2011, 2013 and 2015.

 Ms. Small has lived and exhibited in New York, Europe, Mexico, San Francisco, and Los Angeles.
 Her work has been shown in numerous gallery and museum exhibitions.
 She has lectured at the Museum of the City of Mexico, the Art Institute of Chicago and the Brooks Institute of Photography, Santa Barbara, California among others and has received various grants, awards and commissions.
 Lynn's work is represented in public and private collections both in the United States and abroad.